 Final Words On Rising Inflation Rate In Australia.

-While there’s always a risk that prices will continue to surge, most experts agree Australia’s inflation rate will trend downward in 2024 and in to 2025.
+While there’s always a risk that prices will continue to surge, most experts agree Australia’s inflation rate will trend downward in 2025.

 It’s expected that fewer supply constraints and reduced consumer spending — due to Aussies feeling the impact of cost of living — will both reduce underlying price pressures.